Your Child's Checkup: 4 Months

-- If your baby is pushing a lot out with the tongue, he or she may not be ready for solids yet.
+- If your baby is pushing a lot out with the tongue, they may not be ready for solids yet.
 Wait a week or so before trying again.

 - Wait until your baby successfully eats cereal from the spoon before trying other solids.
-Introduce one new food at a time and wait several days to a week to watch for a possible allergic reaction before introducing another.
+Introduce one new food at a time and wait several days to watch for a possible allergic reaction before introducing another.

 - Pay attention to signs that your baby is hungry or full.